0x9ONU/Obsidian-Notes/2 - Sophomore Year/Summer Research/What needs done.md

 - [x] Remvoe Dos, DDoS, and Web Attack Graphs ✅ 2023-08-28

-- [ ] Summarize Dos and DDoS results into one paragraph
+- [x] Summarize Dos and DDoS results into one paragraph ✅ 2023-08-28

 - [ ] make web attack and overall summary one paragraph